jquery/jquery/README.md

 grunt -v
 ```

-Now by running `grunt` command, in the jquery directory, you could build full version of jQuery, just like with `npm run build` command:
+Now by running the `grunt` command, in the jquery directory, you can build a full version of jQuery, just like with a `npm run build` command:
 ```
 grunt
 ```